spring-projects/spring-integration/README.md

 Using the Spring Framework encourages developers to code using interfaces and use dependency injection (DI) to provide a Plain Old Java Object (POJO) with the dependencies it needs to perform its tasks.
 Spring Integration takes this concept one step further, where POJOs are wired together using a messaging paradigm and individual components may not be aware of other components in the application.
 Such an application is built by assembling fine-grained reusable components to form a higher level of functionality.
-WIth careful design, these flows can be modularized and also reused at an even higher level.
+With careful design, these flows can be modularized and also reused at an even higher level.

 In addition to wiring together fine-grained components, Spring Integration provides a wide selection of channel adapters and gateways to communicate with external systems.
 Channel Adapters are used for one-way integration (send or receive); gateways are used for request/reply scenarios (inbound or outbound).